The Design process

 The journey through design can be overwhelming.
-Whether you are building from the ground up, ready for a small or large renovation or needing a facelift to a room, we are here to help.
-We work alongside architects and builders to create unique custom spaces for each of our clients'.
-We take a methodical approach and follow our guide lines below on larger scale projects and offer consult packages for clients that need sound advice on smaller projects.
-We would love to work with you!Contact Us!
+Whether you are building from the ground up or ready for a small or large renovation, we are here to help.
+We work alongside architects and builders to create unique custom spaces for each of our clients.
+We take a methodical approach and follow our guide lines below on our projects.

-- The project scope and goals along with budgets and schedules are discussed during the initial phase.
-We also talk about overall function and style to best suite your needs.
+The project scope and goals along with budgets and schedules are discussed during the initial phase.
+We also talk about overall function and style to best suit your needs.

-- We attend site meetings and oversee the project making sure that our designs are being implemented correctly.
-We approve samples, installations and attend any subcontractor meetings that require our feedback.
+We attend site meetings and work with contractors and architects to ensure designs are being implemented correctly.
+We approve samples, installations and attend any subcontractor meetings that require feedback.

 What is an Orangerie?

 An Orangerie is similar to a greenhouse or conservatory.
 It originated in the 17th century to house and protect orange and other fruit trees during the winter months from cold weather.

 We work alongside architects and contractors and strongly suggest contacting an interior designer at the beginning of the project when you are selecting your architect and contractor.
 We often see designers being hired too late and this can cause delays and be costly for the client.

 Do we need to use your contractor or architect?

 We will gladly work with your contractor, architect or trades people.